New Signers Program

 No, the program is optional, but if you are interested in learning how to sign, we encourage you to participate in this hybrid program.
 You not only will have the opportunity to learn basic sign language skills, immerse in Deaf culture, and meet and develop relationships with other non-signing students, but this program also will help ease your transition as you prepare for your first year at RIT/NTID.

-The first part of NSP will be offered online, and the last week of the program will be offered in-person on the RIT campus prior to the start of your orientation.
+NSP is offered in-person on the RIT campus prior to the start of your orientation.
 The entire program is free.
 All programming, room and board, off-campus excursions and recreation activities, and the tuition for the four-credit course is at no charge.

 Details will be shared with you once you have been accepted to NSP.
-We will begin with our online sessions from July 24-August 4, 2023.
-Travel time is given between August 5-August 8, 2023 in order to move in on the RIT campus on August 8, 2023.
-We will start our in-person sessions on August 9 and end on August 16, 2023.
-Online classes will run Monday-Friday from 11 a.m.-4:30 p.m. with a one-hour break.
-In-person classes will run from 9 a.m.-9 p.m. with ample breaks along with evening activities.
-We will have day-long activities on Saturday and Sunday during our in-person session.
+You will move in on the RIT campus on July 30, 2024.
+Sessions start on July 31, 2024 and end on August 15, 2024.
+Classes will run from 9 a.m.-9 p.m. with ample breaks along with evening activities.
+We will have day-long activities on Saturdays and Sundays.

 All times are in EDT.

-If you are accepted to the NSP program, it is our goal to have you move your belongings into your permanent dorm room on August 8 between Noon-3 p.m.
-This is in advance of all other freshman students.
+If you are accepted to the NSP program, it is our goal to have you move your belongings into your permanent dorm room on July 30 between Noon-3 p.m.
+This is in advance of all other first-year students.

 Upon arrival for NSP in-person session, it is our goal to have you to move into your permanent assigned housing for the school year that you had applied through RIT housing using your myLife portal.